zacharlie/spatial-dbstack/docsrc/start/service-information.md

 A simple personal uptime robot for monitoring service health and sending out notices.

+Requires a custom docker build to add PR#1092 which enables utilisation under a subpath (as configured in this stack).
+Defaults to loading the user-friendly status page at `https://127.0.0.1/uptime/status` and requires manual navigation to `https://127.0.0.1/uptime/dashboard` to access login and administrative features.

 ### pg_featureserv

 An OGC features/ WFS3 API for PostGIS.
 Using the default setup provided by the dbstack, it exposes everything in the publish schema.
 Note that the WFS3 API is a geodata API for interacting with features in a GIS or map interface and differs significantly from the API supplied by PostREST.